lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 ## 📖 Background

-In this exercise, you'll build a simple RAG chat application using the Chunkr API to ingest and query a single document (provided).
+In this exercise, you'll build a simple RAG chat application using the Chunkr API to ingest and query a single document of your choice.

 We'll supply you with:
 - An **OpenRouter API key** (for LLM calls)